Nitrokey/nitrokey-start-firmware/prebuilt/README.md

 Prebuilt binaries
 ========

-Here are stored firmwares used to flash devices in first (RTM.1, GNUK v1.0.4), second (RTM.2, v1.2.2) and third (RTM.3, v1.2.3) series.
+Here are stored firmwares used to flash devices in all (RTM.1->RTM.4) series.
 Both HEX and BIN files are usable for direct flashing (HEX files have checksum control though).
 Only BIN files however could be used for regnual upgrade.
 Since LEDs are swapped in RTM.2 (red instead of green) using it with regnual upgrade will result in not working LED (it should be reversible though).
 For this please use files from